 “I don’t know.
 Ride a bike from place to place?”

 “You’re thinking bike messengers,” I said.
-“Don’t they also ha….”
-I broke off saying the whole word, raised my eyebrows, shrugged my shoulders, and put my hands out palms facing each other.
+“Don’t they also….”
+I broke off, raised my eyebrows, shrugged my shoulders, and put my hands out palms facing up, and waved them back-and-forth.
 What I was trying to do is get Brian to understand the messenger comment.
 Still nothing.

 I tried again, “Don’t they also hand….”
 I repeated the eyebrows, shoulders, and hands bit, and waited.

 Suddenly Brian’s eyes opened wide.
 “Oh my god!
 Oh my god oh my god!”
 Then he started to laugh.
 He’d say “I love it, I love it!” then start laughing again.
-Over and over.
+And again.
+And again.

 Todd and I looked at each other and just shrugged our shoulders.
 We sat on Todd’s bed waiting for Brian to stop standing there laughing and looking at the two of us.
 Finally he calmed down and flopped on the bed alongside Todd.

-“I want to experience this messenger handling things in action,” He said.
+“I want to experience this messenger handing thing from one to the other in action,” He said.
 He sounded serious.

 “You’re not serious,” I said.
 “It was a joke!”